Wavelet Galerkin Method for an Electromagnetic Scattering Problem: Introduction and Motivations

 Second, we provide self-contained proofs showing that all the constructed wavelets on $\cI$ form 1D Riesz wavelets in the appropriate Sobolev space; additionally, via the tensor product, they form 2D Riesz wavelets in the appropriate Sobolev space.
 In the literature (e.g. see \cite{dah96}), the Riesz basis property is only guaranteed under the assumption that both the Jackson and Bernstein inequalities for the wavelet system hold, which may not be easy to establish (particularly the Bernstein inequality).
 Our proof does not involve the Jackson and Bernstein inequalities.
 We provide a direct and relatively simple proof, which does not require any unnecessary conditions on the wavelet systems.

-Third, our experiments show that the wavelet coefficient matrices $A$ are in a sense much more well-conditioned than those of the FEM.
+Third, we apply our wavelet Galerkin method to several test problems, where the wavenumbers can be constant, continuously varying, and piecewise smooth (the latter can be considered as an example of the Helmholtz interface problem).
+Our experiments show that the wavelet coefficient matrices $A$ are in a sense much more well-conditioned than those of the FEM.
 The smallest singular values of wavelet matrices $A$ are uniformly bounded away from the zero instead of becoming arbitrarily small for FEM matrices as the matrix size increases.
 Compared to the FEM coefficient matrix, when an iterative scheme is applied to the wavelet coefficient matrices $A$, much fewer iterations are needed for the relative residuals to be within a tolerance level.
-For a fixed wavenumber, the number of required iterations is practically independent of the size of the matrices $A$; i.e, the number of iterations is bounded above.
+For a given bounded variable wavenumber, the number of required iterations is practically independent of the size of the matrices $A$; i.e, the number of iterations is bounded above.
 In contrast, the number of required iterations for the FEM coefficient matrix doubles as the mesh size for each axis is halved.
 Spline multiwavelets generally have shorter supports compared to B-splines wavelets.
 The former has much fewer boundary wavelets and their structures are much simpler than those of B-spline wavelets.
 Thus, we favor the use of spline multiwavelets over B-spline wavelets.
 Finally, the refinability structure of our wavelet basis makes the implementation of our wavelet Galerkin method efficient.